nworbnitsuj/fr-intro/README.md

 ### Getting Started
 - Fork to your own repo
-- RUN `npm install && npm start && open localhost:3000`
+- Run `npm install && npm start`
+- Open localhost:3000

 ### Goal:
 ##### Demonstrate the ability to work with TypeScript, React, and SCSS, in a webpack-dev environment.
 Effectively manipulate state to navigate the UI and traverse parent-child relationships to efficiently display and update content.
 Communicate across a RESTful API and render content delivered asynchronously.
 Consider the following principles in your final implementation: OOP, DRY, SOA.